 Tesla’s Big Problem: Excessive Automation

-But, there must be a tipping point where machinery can no longer supplant the human worker.
+But, there must be a tipping point where machinery can no longer replace the human worker.

 It seems that Elon Musk may be reaching that tipping point.